RayHightower/rayhightower.github.octo-broken/source/_posts/2014-01-29-an-environment-of-respect-2nd-iteration.markdown

 I am grateful to everyone who took the time to share their views.

 ###Verbose and Draconian?
 No.
-Some of the advice seemed to point toward a more verbose and draconian code of conduct, like the ones offered by the less-constructive "advisors" last week.
+Some of the advice seemed to point toward a more verbose and draconian code of conduct, like the ones suggested by a few people last week.
 Not good.
 If we have a code, it can't have a threatening tone.
 WindyCityRails is a community of colleagues who treat each other with respect.
 Colleagues don't threaten each other.

-Fortunately, one member of our team found a code that balances between clarity and respectfulness.
+Fortunately, one member of our team found a code that strikes a balance between clarity and respectfulness.

 ###Ruby DCamp: Thanks
 [Evan Light](http://twitter.com/elight) wrote the original version of this code of conduct for [Ruby DCamp](http://rubydcamp.org/).
 When I asked Evan for permission to use his work for WindyCityRails, he responded with an immediate "yes."
 Thanks Evan!

 Here it is.

-Preface
+####WindyCityRails Code of Conduct

+###Preface
 WindyCityRails is and has been an event made up of welcoming, tolerant, compassionate, and loving participants.
 For several years now, WindyCityRails participants have been respectful of one another in our differences.
 We have employed those differences to elevate, educate, and celebrate one another at WindyCityRails.

 It is in that same spirit that we now adopt this Code of Conduct: Not as a punitive action, but as a measure to protect that which we already have and to signal to all that we are a tolerant and loving community.

-WindyCityRails Code of Conduct
+###WindyCityRails Code of Conduct
 WindyCityRails is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of participants in any form.

 If you think your conversation is making another community member uncomfortable, try to make amends and move forward.